NEXT GOVERNMENT MUST RECOGNISE THE IMPORTANCE OF YOUTH ENTREPRENEURSHIP TO EMPOWER FUTURE GENERATIONS, THINK TANK SAYS

 The report puts forward ten practical policy recommendations for the incoming government to spearhead, including increasing opportunities for young entrepreneurs to access finance and support, simplifying processes for registering and starting businesses, and bringing back the Enterprise Allowance Scheme, which gave a certain guaranteed income to unemployed people who set up their own business.

 The report will be launched today in the House of Commons by Lord Mawson, one of Britain’s leading social entrepreneurs.
-He will say: “Entrepreneurship has a unique ability to empower individuals to change their lives for the better.
+He will say: “Entrepreneurship has a unique ability to empower the future by empowering individuals to change their lives for the better.
 However, too many young people still don’t have the opportunities or know-how to start a business.
 If Britain’s economy is to get back on its feet, it’s essential that we enable more young people to go into entrepreneurship.
 To allow them to fulfil their true potential, we need a new approach, and I welcome the policies set out in this paper which would do exactly that.”

 In Empowering the Future, a series of policy recommendations are put forward for how the next government can enshrine enterprise education for young people in Britain and make it easier for them to get ahead when they enter the world of work.
 These include embedding enterprise education into the curriculum, making it easier for under-18s to open business bank accounts, and pioneering new approaches to funding government-backed incentives for innovation.